-The Office Manager will be responsible for daily operations at each Rocketship school.
+The Office Manager will be responsible for daily operations at Rocketship.
 The Office Manager will report to the Principal.
 Qualifications include the following.

 Required knowledge, skills, and abilities:

 - Strong organizational skills;

 - Strong time management skills;

 - Ability to work both independently and with a team;

 - Fluency in Spanish is highly desirable.